bugcrowd/templates/submissions/description/sensitive_data_exposure/token_leakage_via_referer/trusted_third_party/template.md

 {{screenshot}}

-Here is a list of the untrusted 3rd party hosts that leak the token:
+Here is a list of the untrusted 3rd party hosts that receive the token:

 -